kallaway/100-days-of-code/log.md

 Today's Progress: I took MTA exam today, I learnt also some different information while preparing the exam.
 It was easy but time was on time.
 I just finished on time, I mean.
 45 min.
 41 questions..I liked it, I will take other ones, as well.
 Because, I like to get certificate and test myself.

 Feelings: I would like to move on but I want to learn more about CSS, too.
 I couldn't finish some resources.
 After finishing one course, I will continue because I want to style my portfolio better.

+Day 21: December 24, 2019

+Today's Progress: I studied on Sololearn and finished CSS course.
+Then, I started to search about JavaScript and watched some videos about fundamentals o JS, I will study the specific topic soon.
+Then, I worked with my CSS project.

+Feelings: I' m feeling bored a little, because of Xmas I think,studying generally.
+I wish I could travel somewhere; but I need to continue, and I decided to start new challenges first one is workout everyday, after that meditation and writing a little.